 We recently added the Canon 50mm f/2.5 Macro prime lens to our rental inventory.
-Naturally, the first thing we did was take a picture of Kyle’s eyeball.
+Naturally, the first thing I did was take a picture of Kyle’s eyeball.
 The second thing?
-We compared it to the Canon f/1.4 50mm prime lens.
+Compared it to the Canon f/1.4 50mm prime lens.
 We wanted to know if it was safe to leave our 50mm f/1.4 behind when we have enough available light and the Canon macro lens in our bag.
 And since the price difference isn’t huge, we think a comparison of these two lenses isn’t completely out of order.
 Here’s some of the obvious and not-so-obvious pros and cons of each lens:

 1) Up close, the 50mm macro is fantastic.
 The 50mm f/1.4 is great for people, but if you want a closeup on a baby or pet, or are shooting anything smaller than about 9″ across, you’re really limited without the macro option.
 The 50mm f/2.5 at close focus distance is 1:1, perfect for coins and jewelry.
 On a crop-factor camera, you’ll have even more apparent close-up power.